+New

+Budget Ask Legislative Policy

-New 2.
-2. Finance behavioral health care coordination as performed by community health workers. \$\$\$ Budget Ask Fund care coordination activities performed by Community Health Workers (CHWs) under the supervision of licensed providers to address the behavioral, emotional, social, and Budget Ask developmental needs of children on Apple Health (Medicaid).
-Legislative Policy Approximately 43% of children with mental health conditions 3 require coordination beyond what occurs during their visits to ensure they successfully navigate from screening to services, carry out the care plan, and adjust the care plan as needs change.
+2. Finance behavioral health care coordination as performed by community health workers.
+(Link to detail, page 28)

+Fund care coordination activities performed by Community Health Workers (CHWs) under the supervision of licensed providers to address the behavioral, emotional, social, and developmental needs of children on Apple Health (Medicaid).

+Approximately 43% of children with mental health conditions3 require coordination beyond what occurs during their visits to ensure they successfully navigate from screening to services, carry out the care plan, and adjust the care plan as needs change.
 Almost half of these needs are currently going unmet.
 Primary care providers and behavioral health professionals are straining to coordinate care for the kids who need it, which compromises the care delivered.
 CHWs, who bring a wealth of community experience and for whom no professional degree is required, can do much of this work and be a tremendous help to overwhelmed primary care providers and behavioral health professionals.
 By providing a sustainable source of funding for CHWs, the state could increase capacity and ensure that children are receiving care that is culturally appropriate and responsive to their needs.

+Recommended by the Behavioral Health Integration (BHI) Subgroup

+New

+Budget Ask

+Legislative Policy

+Following the October 23 CYBHWG meeting, representatives from the Workforce & Rates and Young Adult Continuum of Care (YYACC) subgroups met to develop a combined recommendation.
+An updated version is included in this report as an Addendum.
+(Link to detail, page 53)

-Recommended by the Behavioral Health Integration (BHI) Subgroup New 3.1 Ensure equitable access to and realize the intended outcomes of intensive programs \$\$-\$\$\$ serving youth and young adults with the most complex behavioral health needs.
-Budget Ask Programs such as PACT (Program of Assertive Community Treatment), HOST (Homeless Outreach Stabilization Transition), WISe (Wraparound with Intensive Services), and New Journeys (for First Episode Psychosis) are intended to support individuals with complex Legislative Policy behavioral health needs.
+3.1 Ensure equitable access to and realize the intended outcomes of intensive programs serving youth and young adults with the most complex behavioral health needs.

+Programs such as PACT (Program of Assertive Community Treatment), HOST (Homeless Outreach Stabilization Transition), WISe (Wraparound with Intensive Services), and New Journeys (for First Episode Psychosis) are intended to support individuals with complex behavioral health needs.
 These programs are not currently delivering the full continuum of care to all the youth and young adults they are intended to serve.
-We recommend that the Legislature: Allocate funds and direct a task force to recommend concrete solutions to current challenges with access and implementation by December 31, 2024; Remove the substance-use disorder (SUD) eligibility requirement of HOST to expand access; and Increase funding to achieve parity across these programs while creating accountability for program effectiveness and accessibility.
-3.2 Reduce administrative complexities in the Wrap-around with Intensive Services (WISe) program.
+We recommend that the Legislature:

+- Allocate funds and direct a task force to recommend concrete solutions to current challenges with access and implementation by December 31, 2024; - Remove the substance-use disorder (SUD) eligibility requirement of HOST to expand access; and - Increase funding to achieve parity across these programs while creating accountability for program effectiveness and accessibility. - 3.2 Reduce administrative complexities in the Wrap-around with Intensive Services (WISe) program.
+(Link to detail, page 32)

 Direct the Health Care Authority (HCA) to create parity in clinical auditing practices between physical health and behavioral health providers.
 Process auditing is particularly burdensome for the Wraparound with Intensive Services (WISe) program.
 This burden is leading to a shortage of individuals willing to provide WISe services and to instability for youth engaged in this service.
 Achieving parity requires HCA to transition from audits focused on process to tracking three industry-standard, age-appropriate, outcome-based measures and conducting an annual youth/family satisfaction survey designed to demonstrate the effectiveness of this program for youth and families in Washington State.

-These improvements will ensure state standards are met to support better life outcomes for youth and young adults at the more intensive needs end of the continuum of care.
+These improvements will ensure state standards are met to support better life outcomes for youth and young adults at the more intensive needs of the continuum of care.

 Recommended jointly by the Youth and Young Adult Continuum of Care (YYACC) and Workforce & Rates (W&R) Subgroups

+Updated: December 12, 2023

-3 Brown, et.
+3Brown, et.
 Al. Need and Unmet Need for Care Coordination Among Children with Mental Health Conditions.
 PEDIATRICS 133:3 (2014).